CSimpson4224/FOSC-X/README.md

 # FOSCX

-Framework for Optimal Selection of Clusters (FOSCX) from hierarchical cluster trees.
+FOSC-X: An Extended Framework for Optimal Local Cuts and Non-Horizontal Flattening of Clustering Hierarchies

 ## Install from GitHub